-- The Australian Human Rights Commission has also published World Wide Web Access: Disability Discrimination Act Advisory Notes (Version 4.0) which echo the obligation on agencies to conform to WCAG 2.0.
+- The Australian Human Rights Commission has also published World Wide Web Access: Disability Discrimination Act Advisory Notes (Version 4.1) which echoes the obligation on agencies to conform to WCAG 2.0 Level AA.

-13.126 Subject to a limited exception, information published under the IPS must be available free of charge to the community.
-An agency can charge for information under the IPS only where the information cannot be downloaded from a website, and the agency has incurred specific reproduction or incidental costs in giving a person access to that information under the IPS (s 8D(4)).
+13.158 Subject to a limited exception, information published under the IPS must be available free of charge.
+An agency can charge for information under the IPS only where the information cannot be downloaded from a website and the agency has incurred specific reproduction or incidental costs in giving a person access to that information under the IPS (s 8D(4)).
 The details of the charge must be published under the IPS before any charge is imposed (s 8D(5)).

-13.127 For example, information may be contained in a recording that cannot be readily converted to electronic format for publication on and downloading from a website.
-The agency can instead publish on a website details of how the information may be obtained, including the charge that would be imposed for making it available in a suitable format (s 8D(3)(c)).
+13.159 For example, information may be contained in a recording that cannot be readily converted to electronic format for publication on and downloading from a website.
+The agency can instead publish details of how the information may be obtained, including the charge that would be imposed for making it available in a suitable format (s 8D(3)(c)).

-13.128 A charge for IPS access is separate from the charges that can be imposed for processing access requests under the Charges Regulations.
+13.160 A charge for IPS access is separate from the charges that can be imposed for processing FOI requests under the Charges Regulations.
 The Charges Regulations may, however, provide useful guidance to an agency in calculating or imposing a charge for access under the IPS.
 The Charges Regulations are discussed in Part 4 of these Guidelines.

 Information Commissioner’s IPS functions and powers

-13.129 The FOI Act confers three specific functions on the Information Commissioner for reviewing the operation of the IPS (s 8F):
+13.161 The FOI Act confers 3 specific functions on the Information Commissioner for reviewing the operation of the IPS (s 8F):